 ii. “‘The noise of temple worship was legendary,’ according to Marvin E. Tate.
 He points to the accounts of Israel’s worship in 2 Chronicles 29:25-30 and Ezra 3:10-13, where in the second passage the sound of the instruments and the shouts of the people are said to have been “heard far away” (Ezra 3:13).”
 (Boice)

 b.
 Break forth in song, rejoice: The praise is to be enthusiastic, varied, and in song.
 This is the opposite of the dreary singing of somber songs.

 With the harp and the sound of a psalm,

 With trumpets and the sound of a horn;

 Shout joyfully before the LORD, the King.

 a.
 Sing to the LORD with the harp: This can be understood in two senses.
-The first is that musical instruments should accompany the singing mentioned in verse 4.
+The first is that musical instruments should accompany the singing mentioned in Psalm 98:4.
 The second is that the instruments themselves sing to the LORD a song of praise.

 b.
 With the harp…trumpets…a horn: A band of musicians added to the praise of the song, the psalm, and the joyful shout.
 The combination of instruments assumes some level of effort and skill among the musicians.